Category: Power and Energy

 - Only 31% of rural households have access to toilets, while 81% of urban households have latrines

 - Prime Minister Modi launches mission aimed at turning rural areas into economically, socially and physically sustainable spaces.
-Launched the Shyama Prasad Mukherji Rurban Mission (SPMRM) aimed at making villages smart and growth centres of the nation.
+Launched the Shyama Prasad Mukherji Rurban Mission (SPMRM) aimed at making villages smart and growth centers of the nation.

 - Develop around 2,500 Smart Villages by 2019, incorporating solar pumps for irrigation, solar water heaters, solar panels connected with batteries for home lighting and street lighting, etc